 Managers and owners typically go through a series of stages during successful transitions, from first becoming aware that their model of making all the decisions may not work when their authority is shared with others, to exploring options, to developing a vision and plan for how to do their transition and protect their interests, to implementation, and finally evaluation and adjustments if needed.

-Balance members meet clients wherever they are in their unique transition.
+We meet our clients wherever they are in their unique transition.
 Together, we examine and address what needs to be accomplished in order to move through each stage of the transition process.
 The Balance System never goes faster or further than the primary decision maker is able to support.
 The pace of the work is decided by the primary decision maker; he or she has sole control over how fast or slow the work progresses.
 We help the primary decision maker evaluate the consequences of going too fast or too slow, and we help others affected by the transition accept the pace.

 The Balance System is based on a thoroughly vetted and widely accepted behavioral change model that explains why successful family business transitions require more than a set of legal documents.1